pocket-id/website/docs/setup/installation.md

    npm install
    npm run build
    pm2 start --name pocket-id-frontend --node-args="--env-file .env" build/index.js

-   # Optional: Start Caddy (You can use any other reverse proxy)
-   cd ..
-   pm2 start --name pocket-id-caddy caddy -- run --config reverse-proxy/Caddyfile
    ```

-You can now sign in with the admin account on `http://localhost/login/setup`.
+You can now sign in with the admin account on `http://localhost:1411/login/setup`.

 ## Unofficial Installation Methods

 :::important
 These installation methods are not officially supported, and services may not work as expected.
 :::

 ### Proxmox

 Run the [helper script](https://community-scripts.github.io/ProxmoxVE/scripts?id=pocketid) as root in your Proxmox shell.

 **Configuration Paths**

 - /opt/pocket-id/backend/.env
 - /opt/pocket-id/frontend/.env